 The business continuity management process contains several important steps.
-Communicating information during and following a disaster to relevant parties is a key priority.
-In this guide, we will examine an emergency communications plan for business continuity planners, and then you can download a template to help you with your emergency communications planning that can be adapted to a variety of incidents.Content Continues Below
+Communicating information during and following a disaster to relevant parties is a key emergency management priority.
+This guide examines the steps an organization's emergency coordinator and business continuity planners must follow to create an effective emergency communications plan.
+It also provides a downloadable template to help with crisis communications planning for a variety of incidents.Content Continues Below

 Eight things your emergency communications plan must do

-Emergency situations and disasters can range from fires, floods and severe weather, to kidnappings, bomb threats and vandalism.
+Emergency situations and disasters can range from fires, floods and severe weather to kidnappings, bomb threats and vandalism.
 An emergency communications plan must be able to do the following eight things:

 - Launch quickly.